AllToTheX/HIH6120/README.md

 Reading from /dev/HIH6120 returns the measured temperature in format {x.1}

-Writing a '1' to /dev/HIH6120 changes the output to measure humidity in format {x.2}
+Writing a '1' to /dev/HIH6120 changes the output to measured humidity in format {x.2}

 ## Stub
 When loading the stub /dev/HIH6120-stub is created